-The DRG definitions originally developed at Yale were intended to describe all the types of patients seen in an acute care hospital.
+The DRGs were originally developed at the Yale University School of Organization and Management during the 1970's under contract to the Centers for Medicare and Medicaid Services (formerly Health Care Financing Administration).
+The DRG definitions were intended to describe all the types of patients seen in an acute care hospital.
 Thus, the DRGs encompassed both the elderly patient population as well as the newborn, pediatric, and adult populations.
 With the implementation of the Medicare prospective payment system (PPS) in October, 1983, the responsibility for the maintenance and modification of the DRG definitions became the responsibility of CMS.
 Since the inception of the Medicare PPS, the DRG definitions have been updated annually.
 Under contract with CMS, 3M Health Information Systems has performed all revisions of the DRG definitions, related software, and documentation.
 The focus of all DRG modifications instituted by CMS has been on problems relating to the elderly population.
 For example, limitations in the DRGs relating to the newborn and pediatric populations have never been addressed by the CMS modifications.
 The health care industry has utilized the DRGs across a wide array of applications.
 Hospitals have used DRGs as the basis of internal management systems.
 Medicaid programs and Blue Cross plans have used DRGs as the basis of payment systems.
 State data commissions have used DRGs as the basis for statewide comparative reporting systems.
 Most of these applications have utilized the DRGs across the entire patient population.
 Thus, the failure of the DRG update process to address DRG problems for the non-elderly population became a serious limitation for most applications of the DRGs.